 Yesterday, which was Thursday, I planned an outing into the Rattlesnake Wilderness.
 Marcy did not come with me.
 The first part of this adventure biked up the Rattlesnake Corridor to a point where I stashed my bike and put on the hikers.
 The second part of me hiked up to the saddle between Boulder Point and the unnamed peak to the northwest.
 I checked out Boulder Point and then topped the un-named high point…

 Trip Time: approx 5 hours

 8:25 AM – Left the car at the main Rattlesnake Trail head.
-This adventure was hampered at the beginning due to a fanny pack (newly bought) that was not working correctly.
+I hampered this adventure at the beginning because of a fanny pack (newly bought) that was not working correctly.
 It is a Kelty and I would recommend that no one purchase one of these fanny packs.
-The reason is that the way in which they locate their suspension straps are bogus.
+The reason is that how they locate their suspension straps are bogus.
 The only way to wear this one is upside down.
-That”s crazy.
+That’s crazy.
 The absolute worst fanny pack made in the world today.

-10:45 AM – I reached the trail head for trail 504 (Porcupine Creek Trail).
+10:45 AM – I reached the trailhead for trail 504 (Porcupine Creek Trail).
 I stashed the bike and dawned the hiking shoes.
-The trail heads off North East along side the Porcupine Creek.
-The trail goes through burned sections of forest so pay attention as the trail is hard to find at times.
+The trail heads off North East alongside the Porcupine Creek.
+The trail goes through burned sections of forest, so pay attention as the trail is hard to find.

 12:50 PM – The trail comes to a T. I took the right and stopped for a jerky break on the rock cliffs overlooking Boulder Lake.
 The sun was high, and the day was nice.
 No bugs made the day even tastier.
 From here there are views of Mc Cloud, the highest point in the Rattlesnake, the Mission Range, and the Swan Range.